lbr77/movy/Readme.md

 Checkout our documentations at [here](https://docs.movy.rs)

-__Movy is still in very early-alpha stage and we
+__Movy is still in very early-alpha stage and we are working heavily for new features__

 ## Show cases